utkarshh-singh/qnn_materials/README.md

 ## 🙌 Acknowledgments

-This package design was inspired by research and development in **quantum kernels** and **quantum reservoir computing**, extended here for practical QNN workflows.
+This package design was inspired form my work in QNNs, extended here for practical QNN workflows in material science.